TN govt should have ensured Kilambakkam bus terminus was disabled-friendly before construction: HC

 CHENNAI: The Madras High Court noted that the Tamil Nadu government should have taken necessary steps to make the Kilambakkam bus terminus disabled-friendly.

-Chief Justice SV Gangapurwala made the statement when a petition filed by the disabled rights activist Vaishnavi Jayakumar came up for hearing.
+Chief Justice SV Gangapurwala made the statement when a petition filed by the disability rights activist Vaishnavi Jayakumar came up for hearing.

 The Additional Advocate General (AAG) J Ravindran told the court that the exercise of access audit is yet to be completed; and once it is completed, the report will be shared with the petitioner.